team-toast/foundrydao.com/md-src/faq.md

 Our token sale is not open to US investors, qualified or otherwise.
 We block participation from aggressive jurisdictions.

 ## How do I participate?
-You can head over to sale.foundrydao.com on or after May 15th.
+You can head over to sale.foundrydao.com once the sale starts.
 To participate you will need some Ether (ETH) for gas and DAI to purchase FRY with.

 ## How do I get DAI?
 You can swap Ether for DAI on over at kyberswap.com, very cheaply and quickly, if you have Metamask.